HIDGlobalDocs/style-guide/docs/lists.md

 Definition lists must have the following qualities:

 - A complete lead-in sentence
-- More than 1 defined term
+- More than one defined term
 - Two levels: the term, which is in bold and on its own line, and the definition, which is at least one full sentence indented on its own line
 - Parallel sentence construction
 - Sentence case capitalizationn